Great Texts

 In his occasional free time, Dean Henry’s attention ranges across three book projects: Plato’s Euthyphro and the Character of Piety; Three Rival Versions of Education; and an as-yet untitled academic mystery novel.

-Married to Michele L. Henry, professor of choral music education and director of the music education division at Baylor, he is the father of an nineteen-year-old son, Zachary.
+Married to Michele L. Henry, professor of choral music education at Baylor, he is the father of a twenty-year-old son, Zachary.
 Dean Henry enjoys cycling, running, college football and basketball, reading, and traveling.
-He is deeply engaged in the local community, showing the usefulness of philosophy for life by developing a small pocket neighborhood, The Cloister at Cameron Park, and as a lead investor behind Waco's new, community-based bookshop, Fabled Bookshop & Cafe.
+He is deeply engaged in the local community, showing the usefulness of philosophy for life by developing a small pocket neighborhood, The Cloister at Cameron Park, and as a lead investor behind Waco's celebrated community bookshop, Fabled Bookshop & Cafe.

 Recent Essays and Interviews